jieyang-lab/jieyang-lab.github.io/_posts/2024-07-02-The-Yang-Lab-Website-is-officially-online-today.md

 ---
-title: The Yang Lab Website is official online!
+title: The Yang Lab Website is official online
 layout: single
 author: yang-jie
 excerpt: We're excited to launch the Yang Lab today!
 Many thanks to Weiyi Tang and Lauren Alexandrescu for their techical support!